flappyfishhh/cits5505-masters62/README.md

 ```bash
 pytest
 ```
+This project includes a `pytest.ini` configuration file to manage test discovery and reporting.

 ### Test Structure

-This project also includes a `pytest.ini` configuration file to manage test discovery and reporting.

 The test suite is organized as follows:

 - `tests/`